 We have used our serotonin program to generate new drug candidates to treat neuropsychiatric and related central nervous system disturbances as well as sleep maintenance insomnia.
-We discovered ACP-103, a potent and selective 5-HT2A inverse agonist, in this program.
-In addition to ACP-103, we have discovered a large number of compounds having diverse pharmacological, chemical and pharmaceutical properties that interact selectively with the 5-HT2A receptor.
-These novel 5-HT2A inverse agonists may serve as back-up or follow-on molecules for ACP-103.
+We discovered pimavanserin, a potent and selective 5-HT2A inverse agonist, in this program.
+In addition to pimavanserin, we have discovered a large number of compounds having diverse pharmacological, chemical and pharmaceutical properties that interact with the 5-HT2A receptor.
+These novel 5-HT2A inverse agonists may serve as back-up or follow-on molecules for pimavanserin.

-We have recently nominated ACP-106, a potent and selective 5-HT2A inverse agonist, as a clinical candidate.
-ACP-106 belongs to a class of molecules that is structurally different than ACP-103.
-We have initiated development of ACP-106 and intend to complete toxicology and other testing in preparation for potential clinical trials.
-We believe that ACP-106 and other compounds in our serotonin preclinical program provide us with a strong foundation, which expands our base of available assets for potential partnering, and may enable us to more broadly pursue a range of potential therapeutic indications suitable with this mechanism of action, including Parkinson's disease psychosis, schizophrenia, sleep maintenance insomnia and other central nervous system disturbances.
+We have nominated ACP-106, a potent and selective 5-HT2A inverse agonist, as a clinical candidate.
+ACP-106 belongs to a class of molecules that is structurally different than pimavanserin.
+We have initiated development of ACP-106 and intend to complete required testing in preparation for potential clinical trials.
+We believe that ACP-106 and other compounds in our serotonin preclinical program provide us with a strong foundation and may enable us to more broadly pursue a range of potential therapeutic indications suitable with this mechanism of action.